 The lack of awareness about the existence and benefits of various trade arrangements often hinders their effective use by the private sector, ultimately impeding the realization of the expected gains.
 Many firms operating within regional blocs across Africa fail to use intra-African regional trade preferences due to a lack of awareness.
-Similarly, a lack of awareness was a major factor in the non-use of preferential trade agreements (PTAs), with women being disproportionately affected.
+The Similarly, a lack of awareness was a major factor in the non-use of preferential trade agreements (PTAs), with women being disproportionately affected.
 For example, 80 per cent of the surveyed female entrepreneurs in the East African Community (EAC) were unaware of the PTAs.
-Se about the free trade area and the opportunities it presents.
-Insufficient private sector awareness of the AfCFTA is one of the challenges limiting private sector engagement in it.
-A 2021 survey report found that a significant share of respondents to the survey-members of the EAC private sector from Burundi, Kenya, Rwanda, South Sudan, Uganda, and the United Republic of Tanzania-reported low levels of awareness of the AfCFTA and its benefits.
-Moreover, a survey conducted across 11 Southern African countries involving 3,301 MSMEs found that only a quarter of these businesses were aware of the AfCFTA.